Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/internal-groups-and-teams.md

 # Internal Groups and Teams structure
-It is possible to define part or all of your heiarchical organizational structure in Hornbill.
+It is possible to define part or all of your hierarchical organizational structure in Hornbill.
 This allows you to organize your users into logical organizational groupings.
-In Hornbill, the org strcuture is defined using organizational units (OUs), and there are two classes of organizational units, general and functional.
+In Hornbill, the org structure is defined using organizational units (OUs), and there are two classes of organizational units, general and functional.
 While general org types are there to help you define and visualize your org structure, functional org types, can not only be part of your organizational structure but also have some extended functional capabilities, generally related to task and work assignments, ownership and content sharing.

 :::warning
-Your Internal Groups and Teams strcuture relate to your internal users only.
-When defining your internal organizational strcuture, one of the OU types available is called Company, and this represents a company within your corporate organizational strcuture - this is not to be confused with [External Companies & Contacts](/esp-fundamentals/core-capabilities/external-companies-and-contacts)
+Your Internal Groups and Teams structure relate to your internal users only.
+When defining your internal organizational structure, one of the OU types available is called Company, and this represents a company within your corporate organizational structure - this is not to be confused with [External Companies & Contacts](/esp-fundamentals/core-capabilities/external-companies-and-contacts)
 :::

 ## Common types of organizational structure